 These items total $205,000, more than the value of Lin’s house.

 A judgment creditor can get a “writ of execution” from the court and go after your personal property by instructing the sheriff or marshal to “levy” on it.
-“Levy” basically means that the officer takes the property (your baseball card collection, for example) or instructs the holder of the property (your bank, for example) to turn it over to the officer.
+“Levy” basically means that the officer takes the property—your baseball card collection, for example—or instructs the holder of the property—your bank, for example—to turn it over to the officer.

 After taking your property, the sheriff or marshal sells it at public auction and applies the proceeds to your debt.
 In the case of a bank account, the amount taken from your account is applied to your debt.
 (To learn how the levying process works and how you can object, see Property Levies.)

 An assignment order lets creditors go after property you own that can’t be subjected to a levy, such as an anticipated tax refund, the loan value of unmatured life insurance, or an annuity policy.
-To learn more, see When Judgment Creditors Collect With an Assignment Order.

 Sometimes, a judgment issued by the court will include a schedule for installments or periodic payments.
 In a few states, if a judgment doesn’t include such a schedule, the judgment creditor can go back to the court and ask the judge to make an order requiring periodic payments on a debt.